We know this is a difficult time. As we continue to monitor the COVID-19 (coronavirus) situation, MVP is here to support you and your family.

 Are there any side effects?

 The vaccine may cause side effects related to your body’s own immune response such as muscle pain, soreness at the injection site, chills, fatigue, headache, or fever.
 This is a normal sign that your body’s immune response is working.
-It is not cause for alarm.

 Will the vaccine keep me from passing the virus to others?